-The study of patterns of speech and language acquisition in normal children.
-Topics include theories of speech and language acquisition; techniques for psycholinguistic analysis; milestones in the development of syntax, semantics, phonology, and pragmatics; cultural/linguistic diversity; and general principles for the facilitation of speech and language development in children at risk for delays/disorders in speech/language development.
+The study of patterns of speech and language acquisition in typically developing children.
+Topics include theories of speech and language development, relationship between language acquisition and classroom/academic issues, learning theories, literacy, and cultural/linguistic diversity.
+General principles for the facilitation of communication development in children at risk for delayed/disordered communication will be discussed, with particular reference to the linguistic demands of school curriculum.